PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 compatible repeated lowerer evidence family before production changes.
 Keep all validation sequential and continue with commits and pushes only; never create, update, or reopen a pull request.

+## Shared precision-cleanup sequence characterization

+The next selected family is the duplicated fallback and primary-final DIV-to-reciprocal → consecutive-MUL → precision-sensitive-DIV-restore sequence.
+The fallback path uses `fallback_ir`, no layout state, and diagnostics only for consecutive-MUL.
+The primary path uses `model_ir`, the conversion layout state for all three stages, and diagnostics only for consecutive-MUL.

+The focused contract fixes all six current result locals, raw call order and occurrence counts, exact argument policy, fallback topology/unbound-repair boundaries, and the primary topological-progress successor.
+One strict xfail requires a pass-module `run_precision_cleanup_sequence(context)` owner that returns the three independent raw mappings in order.
+GraphIndex sharing is explicitly excluded because the middle stage owns a transactional pass state.

+Sequential validation under core-only `uv` completed with `365 passed, 1 xfailed in 18.94s` across the new characterization and related precision, graph-cleanup, fallback, topology, terminal-layout, phase-store, and architecture contracts.
+The sole expected failure is the unimplemented shared sequence owner.
+Targeted Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the shared owner and these two compatible three-stage sites, retain the raw lowerer compatibility re-exports and the earlier core consecutive-MUL caller, update owner-aware contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.